Contact:

 Are you suffering from anxiety, stress or persistent anger?

-No one escapes the tests of life, and it is not uncommon to feel burdened with anxiety, stress or anger.
-Everyone feels tested at moments in the course of life.
+No one escapes the tests of life, and it is not uncommon to feel burdened with anxiety, stress, or anger.
 However, if you often find that it feels as if you are at the limit of what you can endure, you may profit from assistance from an experienced psychoanalyst.
 Feelings such as anxiety, stress, or anger provide important signals that there may be a hidden mental knot that needs to be untied for you to flourish.
-Untying this knot can be done by slowly bringing the hidden material into the light of consciousness for careful examination.
-This, in turn, provides you with the opportunity to overcome it.
+Untying this knot can be done by slowly bringing hidden mental representations into the light of consciousness for careful examination.
+This, in turn, provides you with the opportunity to overcome these issues.
 While simply having someone who will listen compassionately as you speak freely about yourself may already provide some relief, an experienced psychoanalyst can help you interpret what comes to light and to reframe it in terms that can help you to integrate it into your self-understanding.

 Do you often feel depressed or devitalized?